jeremysilva1098/AITrendTracker/README.md

 All content curation and summarization is done via LLM.
 Even the HTML is entirely AI generated!

 Prompt management, evaluation, and paramater optimization orchestrated via [freeplay.ai](https://freeplay.ai/)!

+Implementation details on AI components found in [trackers](trackers/) folders